Hangcil/fmincon-with-Cpp/README.md

 # function fmincon() based on armadillo
 A part of C++ optimization lib based on armadillo.
 It just implements one of the frequently used function ```fmincon()```.
 # algorithms
-1. BFGS
+1. BFGS (default when constraints empty)
 2. Powell
 3. Powell-modified (Sargent form)
 4. Rosenbrock
 5. exterior-point (when there is constraints)
 # Example: